From device to context

 Vulkan approaches this problem from two angles:

-• Hardware vendors, who are not reknowned for their compilation expertise, do not need to manipulate higher-level languages like C anymore.
-Compared with earlier GPU APIs which trusted them at this, this is a major improvement in GPU driver reliability.
+- Hardware vendors, who are not reknowned for their compilation expertise, do not need to manipulate higher-level languages anymore.
+Compared with earlier GPU APIs which trusted them at this task, this is a major improvement in GPU driver reliability.

 Now, one problem with caches is that they can be invalidated through changes in hardware or GPU driver versions.
-But Vulkan fully manages this for you.
-What is left up to you, however, is the work of saving this cache to disk when an application terminates, and reloading it on the next run of the application.
+But Vulkan fully manages this part for you.
+What you need to handle is the work of saving this cache to disk when an application terminates, and reloading it on the next run of the application.
 Basically, you get a bunch of bytes from Vulkan, and Vulkan entrusts you for somehow saving those bytes somewhere and giving them back unchanged on the next application run.

 The point of exposing this process to the application, instead of hiding it like earlier GPU APIs did, is that it gives advanced Vulkan applications power to…